JupiterSabre/Phase-2-Project-X-Hub-ZR/README.md

 STYLE EVERYTHINGGGGGG

 (Happenings)
--add blur to img when not hovered on, comes into focus and gets larger when it is hovered on
+-add blur to img when not hovered on, comes into focus and gets largerg when it is hovered on

 (Databases)